cucapra/protocols/README.md

   -m, --module <MODULE_NAME>
           Name of the top-level module (if one exists) -f, --fst <WAVEFORM_FILE>
-          Name of the waveform file (.fst) in which to save results [default: trace.fst] -v, --verbose...
+          (Optional) Name of the waveform file (.fst) in which to save results -v, --verbose...
           Prints logs / debugging information to stdout -h, --help